AngeloDUF/ReadyBear26/README.md

 If you have any questions or would like to contribute, contact me at **[adunaucho@uce.edu.ec or cabohorquez@uce.edu.ec]**.
 Thanks for your interest in ReadyBear! 🚀

----

-This version keeps all the technical details while making it clear in English.
-Let me know if you need any modifications! 🚀